Toolkit/cryogenic-temperature ENDOR spectroscopy

 The reported strength of the method is sub-angstrom sensitivity to protein–cofactor interactions based on temperature-dependent hyperfine coupling measurements.
 It was described as applicable to various LOV domains, indicating use across more than one member of this photoreceptor domain class.

-cryogenic-temperature ENDOR spectroscopy and high throughput screening address a similar problem space because they share recombination.
+cryogenic-temperature ENDOR spectroscopy and barcoded Cre recombinase mRNA barcode platform address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination

-cryogenic-temperature ENDOR spectroscopy and stroke transcriptomics address a similar problem space because they share recombination.
+cryogenic-temperature ENDOR spectroscopy and calcium imaging address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination

-cryogenic-temperature ENDOR spectroscopy and whole genome screening of gene knockout mutants address a similar problem space because they share recombination.
+cryogenic-temperature ENDOR spectroscopy and two-photon excitation microscopy address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination